c4spar/cliffy-manual/flags/parse_options.md

 ## Option callback

-The `option` callback method option is called for each parsed option.
+The `option` callback method is called for each parsed option.

 ## Stop early